-2.1.
-Thurrock Council, as Highway Authority, has a duty under the 1980 Highways Act to maintain its highway network to a reasonable standard, and in the interest of public safety.
+- 2.1.
+Thurrock Council, as Highway Authority, has a duty under the 1980 Highways Act to maintain its highway network to a reasonable standard, and in the interest of public safety. - 2.2.

-- 2.2.
 Over the years, like most Authorities in the country, Thurrock Council has suffered from limited funding for highway maintenance and this has resulted in a large proportion of our roads and footways deteriorating, in some places, to a standard that is below public expectation and what a Highway Authority would consider to be adequate. - 2.3.
 Highways maintenance funding is provided by the Department for Transport (DfT) based on each authority receiving an allocation of the total DfT maintenance funding.
 This has been for some years based on the size of each Authority's highways network. - 2.4.
-The DfT to ensure that funding is used in an efficient manner have revised their process for allocation to include both, size of network and compliance with current best practice. - 2.5.
-The DfT in collaboration with local Highways Authorities developed the Highways Maintenance Efficiency Programme (HMEP) which sets out best practice relating to Highways Asset Management and guidance on the most effective and efficient way to manage the Highway asset. - 2.6.
+To ensure that funding is used in an efficient manner, DfT have revised their process for allocation to include both, size of network and compliance with current best practice. - 2.5.
+The DfT in collaboration with local Highways Authorities developed the Highways Maintenance Efficiency Programme (HMEP) which sets out best practice relating to Highways Asset Management and guidance on the most effective and efficient way to manage the highway asset. - 2.6.
 To measure compliance with best practice the DfT are using the HMEP programme as the benchmark.
 A portion of the funding allocation called the incentive funding measures use of the HMEP. - 2.7.
 This incentive funding requires local Highway Authorities to assess their own performance.
 The Highways Authorities are then graded between 1 and 3, with 1 being the least performing in terms of process and efficiency and 3 being the best.
 Thurrock Council's self-assessment score in December 2015 was Level 1. - 2.8.
 The Transportation and Highways Service has developed a modernisation programme which will lead the Service into at least a Level 2 status, if not a 3, by December 2016.
-As part of this programme a suite of documents has been developed and are included as Appendices to this report, for which Cabinet support and approval is sought - 2.9.
+As part of this programme a suite of documents has been developed and are included as Appendices to this report, for which Cabinet support and approval is sought. - 2.9.
 From 2016/17 to 2020/21 an increasing share of the funding (incentive funding) will be allocated on the basis of compliance with the HMEP.
-This means that by 2020/21 low performing authorities (those at Level 1) would lose 20% of their maintenance funding.
-Even authorities in the mid band would only get 30% of their incentive funding by 2020/21.
-Authorities in the highest band (Level 3) would receive 100% of the incentive funding.
-This could potentially mean that if Thurrock remain on level 1 we would lose £500k per annum by 2020.
-Clearly it is in Thurrock's interests to work towards achieving the highest banding possible. - 2.10.
+This means that in December 2016 low performing authorities (those still at Level 1) would lose 40% of their maintenance funding for 2017/18.
+Authorities in the mid band will lose 10% of their incentive funding if they remained at Level 2.
+Authorities in the highest band (Level 3) will receive 100% of the incentive funding.
+This means that if Thurrock remains on level 1 by December 2016 we would lose 40% of funding which equates to approximately £800,000.
+If Thurrock remained at Level 1 until 2020/21 we would lose 100% of the funding in 2020/21 which equates to approximately £1.9m.
+Clearly it is in Thurrock's interests to work towards achieving the highest banding possible.

+2.10.
 Well maintained highways play an important role in Thurrock by way of supporting sustainability and the economic growth of the borough.
 Corporate priorities are also supported in that well maintained roads generally improve the aesthetics of a street which help build pride, responsibility and respect amongst the community.
 Promotion of improved health and well-being is also assisted when the highway infrastructure provides links and facilities to encourage active modes of travel.